thosmos/thosmos.github.io/resume.md

 #### Continental Electronics Corp.

-* Designed next generation embedded RF amplifer UI.
+* Designed and built next generation embedded RF amplifer UI.
 * Real time MVC architeture, communicating over a proprietary binary protocol with an embedded linux backend.

+#### IGT

+* Built a central server, database, and management app for a 3 tier multi-site wireless distributed data collection system
+* Contributed to the Zigbee Arm6 code that collected and relayed data through an on-site relay up to the central server

 #### Matrix Switch Corp.